mraruziev/mraruziev.github.io/docs/index.md

 ## Introduction

-* I will be sharing updates on the EGR 304 project related to my inidividual work and team projects.
-Stay tuned to see more updates in this website very soon as I complete through different projects.
+* There are going to be many parts of projects that I will be sharing through this website.
+Stay tuned to see more from my individual contribution for team projects for EGR 304.

 ### Project Summary